I’ve found sexist myths and fetishes surrounding people with borderline personality disorder are pervasive — and hurtful.

 One 2014 study revealed 40 percent of women with severe mental illness had been sexually assaulted as an adult.
 Beyond that, 69 percent also reported experiencing some form of domestic violence.
-In fact, women with disabilities of any kind are more likely to be subjected to sexual violence than women without.
+In fact, women with disabilities of any kind are

 This becomes particularly devastating in the context of mental illnesses like BPD.

-Though childhood sexual abuse isn’t considered to be an essential factor in developing BPD, research has suggested somewhere between 40 and 70 percent of people with BPD have also experienced childhood sexual trauma.
+Though childhood sexual abuse isn’t considered to be an essential factor in developing BPD, research has suggested somewhere between

 As a childhood sex abuse survivor, I realized through therapy that my BPD had developed as a result of the abuse I endured.
 I’ve learned that, albeit unhealthy, my daily suicidal ideation, self-harm, eating disorder, and impulsiveness were all just coping mechanisms.
 They were my mind’s way of communicating, “You need to survive, by any means necessary.”